sahillihas/BioOntoBERT/README.md

 ## Introduction

-BioOntoBERT is a domain-specific language model tailored for the biomedical domain.
+BioOntoBERT is a domain specific language model tailored for the biomedical domain.
 It is pre-trained on a large corpus generated from biomedical ontologies using the Onto2Sen methodology, which helps capture domain-specific context and semantics.
 This pre-trained model is then fine-tuned on the MedMCQA dataset, a benchmark for biomedical question answering, to improve its performance on this specific task.

 ## Setup-Environment